stanfordnlp/CoreNLP/src/edu/stanford/nlp/hcoref/README.txt

-It includes all deterministic sieves used in dcoref system (however, some behaviors might be changed to make the system simpler), machine learning sieves based on random forest, and oracle sieves for the system analysis.
+It includes all deterministic sieves used in dcoref system (however, some behaviors might be changed to make the system simpler), machine learning sieves based on random forest, and Oracle sieves for the system analysis.

 System training requires hcoref.train package in research, weka 3.7.12 (http://www.cs.waikato.ac.nz/ml/weka/documentation.html),